a-hakim/senangwebs-loading/README.md

 </div>
 ```

+## Supported Loaders

+- Spinner: A rotating circular loader
+- Pulse: A pulsing circular loader
+- Image: A custom image loader

-## Browser Compatibility
+## Browser Support

-SenangWebs Loading is compatible with all modern browsers that support ECMAScript 5 and above.
+SenangWebs Loading works on all modern browsers, including:

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+- Chrome
+- Firefox
+- Safari
+- Edge
+- Opera

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+- Inspired by various loading screen libraries in the web development community
+- Thanks to all contributors who have helped to improve this library

 ## Support

-If you encounter any problems or have any questions, please open an issue in this repository.
+If you encounter any issues or have questions, please file an issue on the GitHub repository.

----

-Enjoy using SenangWebs Loading!
-We hope it enhances the loading experience of your web applications.
+Happy loading!